nbyrd9/endless/README.md

 Welcome to Endless!
 Get your favorite products delivered to you every month.
 The opportunities are endless!

 # Install Instructions
+Fork and clone the repository.

+Right click on the index.html file and select "Reveal in File Explorer."

-Unzip the file folder and locate the index.html file.
-Double click on this file and it should open in your default browser!
+Double click on the index.html file and open it in the browser of your choice!